-Any road section meeting any of the above 3 criteria shall be further evaluated against the following parameters and decision to provide TWT shall be taken only after all the parameters are satisfied:
+Any road section meeting any of the above 4 criteria shall be further evaluated against the following parameters and decision to provide TWT shall be taken only after all the parameters are satisfied:

 - i.
 Surface Disintegration-Cracked and patched surface area<=20.0%.
-It is surface captured weathering ravelling crack and crack depth propagation limited to wearing course only; - ii.
-Surface Deformation-Measured Mean Rut Depth<=20mm and limited to any single measured value less than 40mm; - iii.
-Roughness The measured roughness shall be less than that of 4000mm/km;

-- iv.
-Composition of Bituminous Layer- It should be more than 150mm; - v.
-Composition of Base and subbase Layer It should be more than equal to 300mm in case of granular or 200mm in case of stabilized; - vi.
-CBR of in-situ Subgrade-4-days soaked CBR@field dry density more than equal to 5.0%; - vii.
-Characteristics Deflection Calculated Characteristics Deflection using Benkelman Beam Deflection should be less than equal to 1.8mm; - viii.
-No level raising is warranted; - ix.
-It is possible to divert the regular traffic for minimum 14days preferably 28days from laying of TWT.
+Cracking is initiated by raveling and crack depth propagation limited to wearing course only; - ii.
+Surface Deformation-Measured Mean Rut Depth<=20mm and any single measured value not more than 40mm; - iii.
+Roughness- The measured roughness shall be less than that of 4000mm/km; - iv.
+Composition of Bituminous Layer- It should be more than 125mm; - v.
+Composition of Base and subbase Layer- It should be more than equal to 300mm in case of granular courses or 200mm in case of stabilized courses; - vi.
+CBR of in-situ Subgrade-4-days soaked CBR@field dry density should be more than equal to 5.0%; - vii.
+Characteristics Deflection- Calculated Characteristics Deflection using Benkelman Beam Deflection should be less than equal to 1.8mm; - viii.
+No substantial level raising i.e. not more than design thickness of TWT+50mm is warranted; and - ix.
+It is possible to divert the regular traffic for minimum 14 days preferably 28 days from laying of TWT.